ryan-blunden/es7-module-loading-starter-kit/js/lib/__README__.md

 # The js lib directory

-This directory is for third party js libraries to be placed directly in while third party ES2015 libraries will be transpiled here.
+This directory is for third party js libraries to be placed directly in while third party ES2015 libraries will be transpiled here from `es/lib`.

 ## JS (not ES2015) files